As explained in the page about the

 increase in income (from exports) above spending (on imports).

-were eventually spent on imports, foreign reserves would
+was eventually spent on imports, the foreign reserves would

-decline and this money would cease to exist.
+decline and this money would be withdrawn from the economy and cease to exist.
 This form of

 Note that spending on domestic